teamgofer/MeetNow_WebApp/DOCUMENTATION/roadmap/implementation-priorities.md

 - Message history for previously visited locations
 - Privacy controls and security measures for location-based messaging

+### Isolated Development Approach

+The Proximity Chat feature will be developed as a completely isolated, self-contained module with the following requirements:

+- **Zero Interference**: The feature must not affect or interfere with any existing functionality of the application
+- **Separate Deployment Pipeline**: Dedicated CI/CD pipeline to allow independent testing and deployment
+- **Feature Flagging**: Implementation behind feature flags to enable controlled rollout
+- **Isolated State Management**: Dedicated context and state management with no dependencies on existing app state
+- **Separate API Endpoints**: Dedicated API endpoints for all proximity chat functionality
+- **Independent Testing**: Comprehensive testing in isolation before any integration
+- **Fallback Mechanisms**: Graceful degradation if the feature encounters issues, without affecting the core application

+Only after the feature is fully perfected and extensively tested in isolation will it be gradually integrated into the main user experience.

 Implementation will be phased:
 1. Core WebSocket infrastructure and basic UI (In Progress)
 2. Enhanced features like media sharing and read receipts (Planned)